hodgesmr/mastodon_digest/README.md

 #### Manually

-Althernatively if you have a different Python 3.9 environment, you can:
+Alternatively if you have a different Python 3.9 environment, you can:

 ```sh
 pip install -r requirements.txt